-Creating a spaghetti diagram is the visual creation of actual flow.
+A spaghetti diagram is a type of process map that represents the visual creation (map) of actual flow.
 The keyword is ACTUAL, not what it should be or perceived to be.
 It is a snapshot in time so it may not include all what-if and special scenarios, but these do warrant discussion as the team progresses.

 This is one potential downside because these must be captured for Process Mapping especially if these scenarios are high in risks and costs.

 Use a different line type or color for each flow type, or use separate map for each flow path for more clarity.

 Creating a Spaghetti Diagram should be done with the operators or those that use the process.
 Record the path with a pencil and use a measuring wheel or tape measure to document distances.
 You are looking for "cooked spaghetti", not spaghetti directly from the box, things rarely move in straight lines.

 1) Record the processes on the side and ask questions if not clear on the activity.

 2) Start at the beginning of the scope, the start of the first process.
 Use directional arrows for the routes that are traced on the paper.

 3) Do not leave out any flow movement even if the paper becomes cluttered and difficult to follow.
 This probably indicates opportunity.
 Most often, the perceived unusual flow, or "exceptions", are actually happening more often that is realized.
 Capture these!

 4) Record the amount of time within each activity.